atetz/integration-sandbox/README.md

 You have two options to create shipments depending on the type of integration you want to make:
 - For __push based__ integrations you can use the `/api/v1/trigger/shipments` endpoint.
 This endpoint takes in a target URL (your integration platform webhook) and a count and will send 1 payload with the requested number of shipments.
   - It will also send a `X-API-KEY` header that you can use to secure the endpoint with.
-Seen the config section on how to change the default key.
+See the config section on how to change the default key.
 - For __pull based__ integrations you first must seed shipments using `/api/v1/tms/shipments/seed`, then your integration platform can fetch them from `/api/v1/tms/shipments/new`.
   - _Note: It's also possible to request a limit of results so that you can test scheduled based retrieval._
 - The default maximum of shipments per call to seed/trigger is 1000.